glimpse-editor/glimpse-editor.github.io/content/about.md

 "Beta test" and "Stable" release versions always end in an even number.
 Odd numbered versions are "Unstable" builds created from our development branch.

-Glimpse Image Editor 1.0.0 is currently reserved in case we decide to fork the GNU Image Manipulation Program 3.x.
+Glimpse Image Editor 1.0.0 is currently reserved for "Glimpse Redux".
+We view that as a backup plan in case the GNU Image Manipulation Program 3.0.x (with its totally different technology stack) are released before Glimpse NX is ready.

 Glimpse NX (the interface rewrite) will have its own version scheme.

 [Return to top](#contents)

 ## Which operating systems do you support? {#which-operating-systems-do-you-support}
-We support systems running Windows 7 or newer, and modern variants of Linux.
+We support systems running Windows 7 or newer, and most modern variants of Linux.

-Unfortunately Glimpse Image Editor is not supported on MacOS.
-We recommend either running the Windows version in a virtualized environment or sticking with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/).
+Unfortunately [despite our best efforts](https://github.com/glimpse-editor/Glimpse/issues/402), Glimpse Image Editor is not supported on MacOS.
+We recommend either running Glimpse Image Editor in a virtualized environment or sticking with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/).

 You may also be interested in trying [Seashore](https://apps.apple.com/us/app/seashore/id1448648921?mt=12), an older fork of the GNU Image Manipulation Program designed specifically for MacOS.
 While it does have fewer features, it may still be suitable for your intended use case.